finos/FDC3/website/versioned_docs/version-2.0/api/ref/DesktopAgent.md

 The desktop agent MUST resolve the correct app to target based on the provided intent name and context data.
 If multiple matching apps are found, a method for resolving the intent to a target app, such as presenting the user with a resolver UI allowing them to pick an app, SHOULD be provided.
 Alternatively, the specific app or app instance to target can also be provided.
 A list of valid target applications and instances can be retrieved via [`findIntent`](DesktopAgent#findintent).

-If a target app for the intent cannot be found with the criteria provided or the user either closes the resolver UI or otherwise cancels resolution, an `Error` with a string from the [`ResolveError`](Errors#resolveerror) enumeration is returned.
-If a specific target `app` parameter was set, but either the app or app instance is not available then the `ResolveError.TargetAppUnavailable` or `ResolveError.TargetInstanceUnavailable` errors MUST be returned.
+If a target app for the intent cannot be found with the criteria provided or the user either closes the resolver UI or otherwise cancels resolution, the promise MUST be rejected with an `Error` object with a `message` chosen from the [`ResolveError`](Errors#resolveerror) enumeration.
+If a specific target `app` parameter was set, but either the app or app instance is not available, the promise MUST be rejected with an `Error` object with either the `ResolveError.TargetAppUnavailable` or `ResolveError.TargetInstanceUnavailable` string as its `message`.

 If you wish to raise an intent without a context, use the `fdc3.nothing` context type.
 This type exists so that apps can explicitly declare support for raising an intent without context.